Generalized Wigner theorem for non-invertible symmetries: Introduction

 Recent developments in quantum many-body and field theories suggest the existence of symmetries that lie beyond the conventional framework of group theory, where each symmetry operation has an inverse.
-These {\it non-invertible symmetries}— also known as generalized or categorical symmetries— lack unique inverses and are better described using topological or higher-categorical structures \cite{MPO-lootens2023}.
+These {\it non-invertible symmetries}— also known as generalized or categorical symmetries— lack unique inverses and are better described using topological or higher-categorical structures \cite{MPO-lootens2023, lootens2024, Lootens2025}.
 They arise naturally in two-dimensional conformal field theories, topological quantum field theories, and certain lattice models, and are closely linked to phenomena such as duality transformations \cite{Cobanera2010,Cobanera2011}.
-This broader notion of symmetry hints at a deeper and more intricate structure underlying quantum systems.
-At first glance, however, non-invertible symmetries appear to stand in tension with Wigner’s theorem.
-The aim of this paper is to resolve this apparent contradiction and propose a generalized extension of Wigner’s theorem that accommodates such symmetries.
+This broader notion of symmetry hints at a deeper and more intricate structure underlying quantum systems which forms the nub of our work.

+Guided by the analysis of one-dimensional systems, Ref.~\cite{okada2024non} argued that non-invertible symmetries act locally on operators via completely positive maps \footnote{Completely positive linear maps cannot capture antiunitary symmetries such as time reversal.} realized by Stinespring dilations yet, as noted by its authors, without transition probability invariance (a ``weakened'' setting devoid of unitality or trace preservation).
+Probabilities and probability invariance are, however, fundamental cornerstones of quantum physics and its symmetries.
+To date, no study of non-invertible symmetries has investigated how transition probabilities may be conserved, nor identified the most general operator structure that a generalized symmetry—whether invertible or non-invertible—must possess, irrespective of spatial dimensionality or other system-specific details.
+Indeed, at first glance, non-invertible symmetries appear to stand in tension with Wigner’s theorem.
+The aim of this paper is to resolve this apparent contradiction and propose a generalized extension of Wigner’s theorem that accommodates such symmetries in general systems.